vakansie/stock_app/README.md

 # stock_app

-an in browser stock list for your stores local network
+a web based stock list for your stores local network

 uses a sqlite3 databse to store the products and their stock